 Student Exchange Programs

-Under arrangements made each year, Pomona sophomores, juniors and first-semester seniors may study as exchange students for a semester at Colby College in Waterville, Maine; Smith College in Northampton, Mass.; Spelman College in Atlanta; or Swarthmore College in Swarthmore, Penn.
-Interested students should ask for further information from the Office of Student Affairs.
-A program for sophomores and juniors for an entire academic year is possible at the California Institute of Technology.
-The Physics Department can provide information on this program.
+Under arrangements made each year, Pomona sophomores, juniors and first-semester seniors may study as domestic exchange students for a semester at Colby College in Waterville, Maine; Smith College in Northampton, Mass.; Spelman College in Atlanta; or Swarthmore College in Swarthmore, Penn.
+Interested students should ask for further information from the Dean of Students Office.

 Combined 3-2 Plan in Engineering: California Institute of Technology and Washington University in St. Louis